awsdocs/aws-doc-sdk-examples/python/example_code/lambda/README.md

     * By an invoke call through Boto3
     * By Amazon API Gateway as the target of a REST request
     * By Amazon EventBridge on a schedule
 * Create and deploy a REST API on Amazon API Gateway.
-The REST API targets an Lambda function to handle REST requests.
+The REST API targets a Lambda function to handle REST requests.
-* Create a schedule rule on Amazon EventBridge that targets an Lambda function.
+* Create a scheduled rule on Amazon EventBridge that targets a Lambda function.

 These examples show how to use the low-level Boto3 client APIs to accomplish tasks like creating a REST API and setting an event schedule.
 You can also use